MSc Counselling

 • Ethical and professional issues in counselling

-There are three exit points on this programme.
-These are:
+There are three exit points on this programme:

 • End of the first year: Postgraduate Certificate in Counselling Studies